 Sticky Note Correction Layer

-A sticky note is the gentlest correction because it can stay temporary.
+On a tested, replaceable journal page, a fresh sticky note can keep the correction temporarily reversible.
 Use it when the page bothers you now, but you might like it later.

 Place the sticky note over the messy part and write a small label on the outside: